Main Line Health Imaging provides a full range of mammography services

 3D Mammography (Digital Breast Tomosynthesis)

-as digital breast tomosynthesis, will be available this summer at each
+also known as digital breast tomosynthesis, is now available at each of

-of our Breast Centers at Lankenau Medical Center, Bryn Mawr Hospital,
+our Breast Centers at Lankenau Medical Center, Bryn Mawr Hospital, Paoli

-Paoli Hospital, and Riddle Hospital at no additional cost to our
+Hospital, and Riddle Hospital at no additional cost to our patients.

-patients.
-Digital breast tomosynthesis, the latest breakthrough in
+Digital breast tomosynthesis, the latest breakthrough in mammography, is

-mammography, is recommended for all women.
-It has been shown to make the
+recommended for all women.
+It has been shown to make the most difference

-most difference for women between the ages of 40–50 years old and/or
+for women between the ages of 40–50 years old and/or those that have

-those that have dense breasts.
-It provides our radiologists a clearer,
+dense breasts.
+It provides our radiologists a clearer, more accurate

-more accurate view of the breast which leads to better detection, fewer
+view of the breast which leads to better detection, fewer call backs,

 3D mammography is similar to a conventional mammogram except that it